bxparks/AUnit/README.md

 library because most unit tests depend on just the `Serial` port (which UnixHostDuino binds to `stdout` and `stdin`).

-The [unit tests for AUnit itself](tests) have all been upgraded to run under UnixHostDuino.
+The unit tests for AUnit itself uner `./tests` have all been upgraded to run under UnixHostDuino.
 Here are a few tips when writing unit tests to run under UnixHostDuino: